 Student accessibility services work to ensure that the needs of all students are met.
 When it comes to students who may have difficulty with mobility or obligations outside of school it may be difficult to attend lectures.
 The truth is, students are not always able to physically get to class.
 Many institutions have also adopted full or partial remote learning as the norm.
 The rise of eLearning is changing accessibility for all students.
 Whether you have to pick your children up from daycare, are sick on bedrest, or are just unable to physically get to class, attending class has never been easier.

 Similarly, sharing notes has never been easier as well.
 Before notes were handwritten and then either copied manually by hand or photocopied.
-It wasn’t easy to collect your classmate’s notes the evening before an exam for last-minute review.
+It wasn’t easy to collect your classmate’s notes the evening before an exam for a last-minute review.
 Cloud computing in education is changing that.
 Finally, you can share notes with a classmate from anywhere with an internet connection.
 Additionally, teachers are also able to share valuable information and additional resources with students.
 It’s no longer a question of having to be in the right place at the right time, cloud computing allows for the fair distribution of data for everyone.

 It’s not only students who benefit from increased accessibility due to headway in cloud computing.
 Teachers are now able to save time in planning and implementing lesson plans.
 From locating research in an obscure academic journal to uploading their lessons onto the cloud for the next semester, the cloud can facilitate the role of educators.

 Cloud Computing Is A Modern Approach To Learning

 From a student’s perspective, access to cloud infrastructure allows them to modernize their approach to learning.
 Course management software, such as Moodle, is an open-source software package designed to help educators create effective online learning.
 Professors are now able to share notes and lesson plans quickly and efficiently.
 This eliminates the need for heavy and outdated textbooks and facilitates e-learning.
 These hosting platforms also allow students to access varied resources, such as grades, discussion forms, and even class lists.